carla-simulator/carla/Docs/measurements.md

 The transform contains two Vector3D objects, location and orientation.
 Currently, the orientation is represented as the Cartesian coordinates X, Y, Z.
-_We will probably change this in the future to Roll, Pitch, and Yaw_
+_We will probably change this in the future to Roll, Pitch, and Yaw._

 ###### Collision